nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **_Team size: 5_**

 1. **Improve duplicate detection to meet real-world use cases**:
-* The current version only considers students with **both** the same name and the same phone number duplicates.
+* The current version only considers students with **both** the same name and the same phone number as duplicates.
 We take the 2 fields as the main criteria for differentiating students, since different students may have the exact same name.
-However, the email address might also a unique identity for the students. <br>
+However, the email address could also serve as a unique identifier for students. <br>
 * In the future version, we plan to include email address as another criterion for detecting duplicates.
 To be specific,
   * two students with the same name and the same phone number are duplicates;
   * two students with the same name and the same email address are duplicates;